 Step 1 is to download the MoveFactorX Sport application from the Apple App store (search “MoveFactorX”).
-The mobile app supports iPhone and iPad models, minimum device requirement is the A7 chip set (these models go back over 6 years).
+The mobile app supports iPhone and iPad models, minimum device requirement is the A7 chip set (these models go back to 2014).
 Extended user features with an iPad include the Coach/Trainer mode and extra configurable instant metric settings.
 Due to the extra screen real estate found on the iPad, we recommend this option for the team setting and for any user who likes to have added near real-time information at their fingertips.

 Once you download the MFX Sport app you will create an account, this is a quick step, we do not ask many questions.
 If you are creating an account with an iPad, you have an opportunity to sign in as an individual (default setting) or touch the line to “Sign in as Coach/Trainer.”
 Your sign in credentials may be used to switch between the individual and team settings at any time (settings